HARSHITHSSHMM/VSD/README.md

 * Spike is used as simulator for RISC-V ISA.It is a free open-source C++ Simulator.<br/>
 * In this task we are going to show that gcc compiler and riscv compiler.<br/>
 * To compile in gcc compiler,we use : &nbsp; "gcc sum.c"<br/>
-* To compile in riscv compiler,we use : &npsp; "spike pk sum.c"<br/>
+* To compile in riscv compiler,we use : &nbsp; "spike pk sum.c"<br/>